 Water is diverted from the spring to a 10,000-gallon redwood storage tank and to the distribution system via gravity.
 No pumping is needed to operate the system.
 The spring serves as the primary water source for MRBPOWC.
 The spring is classified as a groundwater source and was rehabilitated in 1997.
-Water is chlorinated using Sodium Hypochlorite which is maintained in an enclosed structure on the tank directly where the spring enters.
-A solution of 12% sodium hypochlorite and 4 parts water is injected into the inflow pipe from the spring to the storage tank.
-The flow rate of the solution is controlled and adjusted accordingly generally being season dependent.
 The distribution system is composed of 5500 feet of buried 6-inch and 4-inch PVC pipe including valves, service connections and hydrants.

 The well is solely used as backup should the spring system fall short of providing sufficient water or during times of system rehabilitation such as in 1994 when the pipeline system was replaced.

 The well utilizes a submersible pump, and controls for the well pump are maintained in an underground vault.
-The well is high in iron and is not intended for daily use.
+The well is not intended for daily use.